 Caballo Blanco - During 2007, Almaden re-acquired a 100% interest in the property subject to a sliding scale NSR.
-The Company entered into an agreement with Canadian Gold Hunter Corp. ("CGH") whereby CGH can acquire a 70% interest in the property by issuing 1 million shares of CGH to Almaden (received) and making a US\$500,000 payment (received). spending US\$12.0 million on exploration and funding all costs required for the completion of a bankable feasibility study.
-During the quarter ended March 31, 2009, CGH announced 14 diamond drill holes were completed for a total of 3,603 metres.
-News releases describing the results are available at www.sedar.com.
+The Company entered into an agreement with Canadian Gold Hunter Corp. ("CGH") whereby CGH can acquire a 70% interest in the property by issuing 1 million shares of CGH to Almaden (received) and making a US\$500,000 payment (received), spending US\$12.0 million on exploration and funding all costs required for the completion of a bankable feasibility study.
+News releases describing the results of work completed on the property are available at www.sedar.com.
 In February 2010, the Company agreed to terms with NGEx Resources Inc. ("NGEx"; formerly Canadian Gold Hunter Corp.) and Goldgroup Resources Inc. ("Goldgroup").
 NGEx and Goldgroup concluded an arrangement whereby Goldgroup could take over NGEx's (not yet exercised) option agreement to acquire a 70% interest in the prospect from Almaden.
 Under the terms of the agreement, a portion of the property will be separated from that agreement to form the now named "El Cobre" project, to be owned 60% by Almaden and 40% by Goldgroup.
 This arrangement is subject to Goldgroup earning its 70% interest in the prospect.
 Goldgroup has agreed to pay a NSR to NGEx of 1.5% on Goldgroup's portion of both the El Cobre and Caballo Blanco projects.
-Both Almaden and Goldgroup will hold a working interest in the El Cobre Project.
-Almaden will be the operator of exploration programs.
-A geophysical program is currently underway as well as a review of all previous work.
-Drilling has been permitted and a drill program is planned for the third quarter 2010.
-During the three months ended March 31, 2010, the Company incurred \$2,111 of costs on the property.
+Both Almaden and Goldgroup will hold a working interest in the El Cobre Project and Almaden will be the operator of exploration programs.
+A geophysical program and more soil sampling were completed in the quarter as well as a review of all previous work.
+Drilling has been permitted and a drill program is planned for the third or fourth quarter 2010.
+During the six months ended June 30, 2010, the Company incurred \$160,286 of costs on the two properties.